FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/nomad_simulations.md

 1. [`Program`](#program): contains all the program metadata, e.g., `name` of the program, `version`, etc.
 2. [`ModelSystem`](#modelsystem): contains all the system metadata about geometrical positions of atoms, their states, simulation cells, symmetry information, etc.
-3. [`ModelMethod`](#modelmethod): contains all the methodological metadata, and it is divided in two main aspects: the mathematical model or approximation used in the simulation (e.g., `DFT`, `GW`, `ForceFields`, etc.) and the numerical settings used to compute the properties (e.g., meshes, self-consistent parameters, basis sets settings, etc.).
+3. [`ModelMethod`](#modelmethod): contains all the methodological metadata, and is divided in two main aspects: the mathematical model or approximation used in the simulation (e.g., `DFT`, `GW`, `ForceFields`, etc.) and the numerical settings used to compute the properties (e.g., meshes, self-consistent parameters, basis sets settings, etc.).
 4. [`Outputs`](#outputs): contains all the output properties obtained during the simulation.

 !!! note "Self-consistent steps, SinglePoint entries, and more complex workflows."